danWatkinson/snapp-vtt/README.md

 The seeding tool:
 - Authenticates with the auth service to get a JWT token
 - Creates worlds and their entities via HTTP APIs
+- Creates campaigns (nested within worlds), sessions, scenes, players, and story arcs via HTTP APIs
 - Sets world splash images by looking up assets from the asset service
-- Creates campaigns, sessions, scenes, players, and story arcs via HTTP APIs
 - Handles existing data gracefully (idempotent - can run multiple times)
 - Provides clear progress logging

 **Note:** Services no longer automatically seed data on startup.
 Use the seeding CLI tool to populate data after services are running.
+Campaigns are now nested within worlds.json files.

 ### Seeding Multiple Worlds and Campaigns